Where can I find out if the CSRC Library has a book?

 No. We are a special library and many of our books are rare.
 As such, our books don't circulate.
 BUT you are welcome to browse the stacks and pull books out to reading during regular business hours.

 What is Interlibrary Loan and how can I use it?

-If there is a book you want that isn't available at the UCLA libraries or is but doesn't circulate (like our books) you can check Melvyl to see if the book is available at another library.
+If there is a book you want that isn't available at the UCLA libraries or is but doesn't circulate (like our books) you can check UC Library Search to see if the book is available at another library.
 If the book is available at any other library, you can request the item be sent through interlibrary loan to a UCLA Library.
-Melvyl will also let you know if an item is available online AND lets you search by zip code to see whether the item you are looking for is near you at any library, period.
-Pretty cool, huh!?
+UC Library Search will also let you know if an item is available online.
 See Interlibrary Loans to learn more.